espocrm/documentation/docs/user-guide/emails.md

 ### Handlebars support

-Available as of v5.9.0.
+*As of v5.9.*

+!!! note

-Note: This is an expiremental feature.
+    This is an expiremental feature.

 Email templates also support Handlebars.
 It's the same template system used for PDF templates with double-brace placeholders, like `{{name}}`.